-This form should be typed or printed in black ink.
-You should file this document with the clerk of the circuit court in the county where the petition was filed and keep a copy for your records.
+This form should be typed or printed in black ink, and signed in the presence of a notary public or deputy clerk.
+After completing this form, you should file the original with the clerk of the circuit court in the county where the petition was filed and keep a copy for you records.